vekatze/neut/book/src/overview.md

 # Neut Programming Language

-Neut is a functional programming language with _static memory management_.
+Neut is a functional programming language with static memory management.

 Its key features include: